franksh/tribes/README.md

 ![Tribes Screenshot](https://github.com/franksh/tribes/raw/master/assets/screenshot.gif) <!-- .element width="50%" -->

-Tribes is a small real-time strategy game I'm working on.
+Tribes is a small real-time strategy game (in development).

 You control a small tribe of people that gather resources, expand their territory and compete with other tribes.